-In real Life, Most of the data that we have is Analog in nature.
+In this tutorial, we will discuss the digital to analog converter and its types.
+Usually, in real life, most of the data that we have is analog in nature.
 Why do we need converters?
-We need data converters so that we can convert this analog or digital data available to us in some other form.
-There are two kinds of data converters present to convert the data, Analog to Digital Converter (ADC) and Digital to Analog converter (DAC).
+We need data converters to convert the analog or digital data available to us into some other form.
+There are two kinds of data converters: an analog to digital converter (ADC) and a digital to analog converter (DAC).

-In the field of electronics Digital to Analog converter is a type of system that is used for the conversion of Digital signals or data into the Analog signals or data.
-While Analog to Digital converter behaves as a reverse of Digital to Analog converter.
-During the manipulation of data, the two of the conversion interfaces serves as the backbone to the Digital electronic equipment’s or we can say an analog electronic device.
-And then these devices needs a processor in order to perform the required operation.
+In electronics, a digital to analog converter system converts digital signals or data into analog signals or data.
+Whereas an analog to digital converter behaves oppositely to a digital to analog converter.
+These two conversion interfaces serve as the backbone for manipulating the data of digital electronic equipment.
+And then these devices need a processor in order to perform the required operation.

-Digital to Analog converter is a system that converts the digital signals into the analog signals.
-According to the Nyquist-Shannon sampling theory, sampled data can be reconstructed approximately perfectly with a proper bandwidth and the Criteria given by Nyquist.
+A digital to analog converter is a system that converts digital signals into analog signals.
+According to the Nyquist-Shannon sampling theory, sampled data can be reconstructed approximately perfectly with a proper bandwidth and the criteria given by Nyquist.

 There are mainly two types of methods that are commonly used for digital to analog conversions.
-The Weighted Resistor method, the R-2R Ladder Network Method along with The Serial Digital to Analog Converter, BCD Digital to Analog Converter and the Bipolar Digital to Analog Converter.
+The Weighted Resistor method, the R-2R Ladder Network method, the serial digital to analog converter, the BCD digital to analog converter, and the bipolar digital to analog converter

 DAC using Weighted Resistor Method

-This type consist of the following major four components present,
+This type consists of the following four major components:

-- N number of switches that represents a bit applied to the input provided.
+- N is the number of switches that represent a bit applied to the input provided.

 - A ladder network supported by a weighted resistor.
 The resistor is inversely proportional to the corresponding binary digital signal.

-The Circuit that is provided can easily be analyzed by using the “Mill man’s Theorem” that states, “Voltage appearing at any node in a resistive network is equal to the summation of the current entering the node divided by the summation of the conductance connected to the node”
+We can easily do the analysis of this circuit using the “Mill man’s Theorem” that states, “Voltage appearing at any node in a resistive network is equal to the summation of the current entering the node divided by the summation of the conductance connected to the node”.

-- The Resistors that are being used in the network have a wide variety of values present that ensures the stability and the absolute accuracy across all the resistors.
+- The resistors present in the network have a wide variety of values that ensure stability and absolute accuracy across all the resistors.

-- When the n given by the user is large, the corresponding resistance provided to LBS is considered to be a large value.
-If it is compared with the provided input resistance of the Amplifier.
-This all leads to accurate results.
+- When the user gives a large value of n, the system considers the corresponding resistance to the LBS (Load Bearing System) as a large value.
+If it is compared with the provided input resistance of the amplifier, this all leads to accurate results.

 R-2R Ladder Network DAC

-The R-2R electrical device ladder network directly converts a parallel digital voltage into an analog voltage. every digital input (b0, b1, etc.) adds its own weighted contribution to the analog output.
-This network has some distinctive and attention-grabbing properties.
-Easily climbable to any desired variety of bits Uses solely 2 values of resistors that work simple and correct fabrication and integration Output resistance is adequate to R, despite the amount of bits, simplifying filtering and additional analog signal process circuit style Analyzing the R-2R network brings back recollections of the ostensibly infinite kind of networks that you’re asked to unravel throughout your undergrad engineering science studies.
+The R-2R electrical device ladder network directly converts a parallel digital voltage into an analog voltage.
+Every digital input (b0, b1, etc.) adds its own weighted contribution to the analog output.
+Thus, this network has some distinctive and attention-grabbing properties.
+Easily climbable to any desired variety of bits.
+It uses only two values of resistors that work well for simple and correct fabrication and integration.
+Output resistance is adequate for R despite the number of bits, simplifying filtering and adding additional analog signal processing circuitry.
+Analyzing the R-2R network brings back memories of the ostensibly infinite kinds of networks that we’re asked to unravel throughout our undergrad engineering science studies.

-The fact , is that the analysis of this network and the way it works is kind of easy.
-By organized application of Thevenin Equivalent circuits and Superposition, we will simply show however the R-2R circuit works.
-Let’s start by analyzing the output resistance. operating through the circuit, simplifying it with Thevenin equivalents, makes this method easy.
-Thevenin says that if your circuit contains linear components like voltage sources, current sources and resistors, that you just will cut your circuit at any purpose and replace everything on one facet of the cut with a voltage supply and one series electrical device.
-The voltage supply is that the open-circuit voltage at the cut purpose, and also the series electrical device is that the equivalent circuit resistance with all voltage sources shorted.
+The fact is that the analysis of this network and the way it works is kind of easy.
+By organizing the application of Thevenin equivalent circuits and superposition, we will simply show how the R-2R circuit works.
+Let’s start by analyzing the output resistance operating through the circuit and simplifying it with Thevenin equivalents, which makes this method easy.
+Thevenin says that if the circuit contains linear components like voltage sources, current sources, and resistors, we will just cut our circuit for any purpose and replace everything on one facet of the cut with a voltage supply and one series electrical device.
+The voltage supply is the open-circuit voltage at the cut point, and the series electrical device is the equivalent circuit resistance at the short of all voltage sources.

-As you’ll see in Figure three, the circuit ultimately simplifies to one electrical device R. Thus, the output resistance of the R-2R electrical device network is usually adequate to R, despite the dimensions (number of bits) of the network.
-This simplifies the planning of any filtering, amplification or extra analog signal acquisition electronic equipment which will follow the network.
+As we will see in figure below, the circuit ultimately simplifies to one electrical device, R. Thus, the output resistance of the R-2R electrical device network is usually adequate for R, despite the dimensions (number of bits) of the network.
+This simplifies the planning of any filtering, amplification, or extra analog signal acquisition electronic equipment that will follow the network.
 Next, we’ll examine the way to calculate the analog voltage output for a given parallel digital input on the b0, b1, etc. inputs.

-We’ll use an equivalent Thevenin equivalents technique shown higher than, further as Superposition.
-Superposition tells U.S.A. that if you separately calculate the contribution of a given supply to the output (with all others voltage sources shorted and current sources opened), you’ll then total the results for every of the sources to get the ultimate result for the output.
-We’ll calculate the contribution of 2 of the bits of our 4-bit R-2R DAC in Figure four to point out the method.
-We’ll assume the bits b0 and b2 area unit logic high, and bits b1 and b3 area unit logic low (ground).
+We’ll use a Thevenin equivalents technique, which is easier and faster than as superposition.
+Superposition tells us that if we separately calculate the contribution of a given supply to the output (with all other voltage sources shorted and current sources opened), we’ll then total the results for every of the sources to get the ultimate result for the output.
+We’ll calculate the contribution of two of the bits of our 4-bit R-2R DAC in figure below to point out the method.
+We’ll assume the bits b0 and b2 area unit logic are high and the bits b1 and b3 area unit logic are low (ground).

-From the Thevenin equivalent analysis shown earlier, we all know that we will replace any portion of this circuit to the left of any of the cut lines with a electrical device valuable R, shown because the opening move in Figure five.
-Next, we have a tendency to follow an equivalent Thevenin equivalent method to the output.
-As you’ll have already suspected, the contribution of bit b2 is solely Vb2/4.
-Thus, the analog output voltage once bits b0 and b2 area unit adequate to logic one is solely given by Vb0/16 + Vb2/4.
-In a a lot of general sense, the contribution of every bit to the output could be a easy binary coefficient operate of every bit.
-As you’re employed back from the savings bank to the LSB, the voltage contribution every bit is cut in 0.5.
+From the Thevenin equivalent analysis shown earlier, we all know that we will replace any portion of this circuit to the left of any of the cut lines with an electrical device with valuable R, as we can see from the opening move in figure below.
+Next, we have a tendency to apply an equivalent Thevenin method to the output.
+As you will have already suspected, the contribution of bit b2 is solely Vb2/4.
+Thus, the analog output voltage bits b0 and b2 are adequate to logic one, which is solely due to Vb0/16 + Vb2/4.
+So, in a very general sense, the contribution of every bit to the output could be an easy binary coefficient operation for every bit.
+As we employ back from the savings bank to the LSB, the voltage contribution for every bit is cut by 0.5.

 Advantages/Disadvantages of R-2R Ladder Network DAC